See the Acropolis

 The Acropolis was our number one priority during our 3 days in Athens, so we put it first.
 All the advice we’d read said that it gets a little toasty and more than a little crowded up there during the day, so the best times to visit are in the morning or evening.
 The crowds are smaller and the temperature is cooler then.
 We followed that advice and weren’t disappointed.

 Although you can see the Acropolis, a UNESCO Wold Heritage Site, from many places in Athens, it’s absolutely worth a trip up to the top to see the buildings up-close.
-This massive rock became a religious center over 3000 years ago and was sacred to the Ancient Greeks.
+This massive rock became a religious center over 3000 years ago and, like the Oracle at Delphi, was sacred to the Ancient Greeks.

 The centerpiece of the Acropolis, the Parthenon, was dedicated to the goddess Athena and completed in 438 BC.
 Over the centuries, the temple has been used as a Christian church, a Roman Catholic church, and a mosque.
 It’s been burned, suffered explosions, and was pillaged.
 The fact that it still stands at all is kind of a miracle.
 The current restoration project (which has been ongoing for decades) involves a lot more scaffolding and cranes than we’d expected, but when you think about what the Parthenon has been through, it makes sense.